monicawissa/PopMovies/README.md

 # PopMovies :
-it's an app that allow for users to discover the most popular ad rated movies playing and you can assign it as a favorite .
+it's an app that allow for users to discover the most popular ad rated Movies playing and you can assign it as a favorite .
 # Api-key :
 You can put Your Api-key in the mainActivity.java ->> the String " TheMovieDBapiToke "